 - 3 Tbs Sweet Chilli Sauce

-- 1 tsp white wine vinegar
+- 1 teaspoon white wine vinegar

-Place all the ingredients for the 'prawn' tofu filling in a food processor & whizz into a paste
+- Place all the ingredients for the 'prawn' tofu filling in a food processor & whizz into a paste

-Squish the filling onto the slices of baguette.
+- Squish the filling onto the slices of baguette.
 It's nice to make them a bit mounded in the middle so there is lots of lovely flavour.

-Roll and press the sesame seeds onto the filling side of the bread
+- Roll and press the sesame seeds onto the filling side of the bread

-To serve, mix together the sauce & vinegar to make the dipping sauce and get your sharp elbows out to make sure you get the most slices!
+- To serve, mix together the sauce & vinegar to make the dipping sauce and get your sharp elbows out to make sure you get the most slices!